refactoring-by-example/refactoringbyexample.com/_posts/2017-01-20-dealing-with-long-conditionals.markdown

 };
 ```

 The previous refactor has made each block responsible for building a titles object.
 In other words, each block has knowledge of title state and behaviour (how titles are built).
-This is better representated as a titles abstraction.
+This is better represented as a titles abstraction.

 For example, a Film class: